pursuit-curriculum/unit-dsa/intro-to-big-o/lesson-notes/README.md

 };
 ```

 This algorithm has a Big O complexity of `constant`.
 No matter the array size, 1 or 1 million, this always takes the same time and memory to execute.
+It does not matter if the Star Wars soundtrack has 1 song or a hundred million.
+The time it takes to complete this will be the same.

 This type of complexity is considered highly efficient.